 - Reactive dyes – these dyes aren’t always stable when they come into contact with detergents that contain bleach, so may leak out onto other items in the wash.
 Detergents containing oxygen bleach also cause colours to fade.

 Bleed from direct dyes.
 Sometimes dyes can bleed out of one particular garment into the wash – even in cold/lukewarm water.

 Sorting laundry loads

 It may be easy to throw a load of mixed laundry into the machine, but if you don’t want everything to turn an odd shade of pink or grey, it’s best to follow our tips to learn how to separate laundry and what colours you can wash together.

 Sort laundry into groups: whites, light colours, colours and delicates (wools, silks etc).
 If you only have a small amount of one group, don’t be tempted to put it in with another – save it for a full load.

-For dazzling whites - use a detergent containing bleach, such as Ariel Original Washing Powder.
+For dazzling whites - use a laundry detergent containing bleach, such as Ariel Original Washing Powder.

-Quick tip: Stains on coloured loads is not an issue anymore.
+Quick tip: Stains on coloured clothes is not an issue anymore.
 Try Ariel Original Washing Liquid that is tough on stains but gentle on your coloured garments.